Larchmont-Mamaroneck Healthy Yards Project

 - I do not want pesticides or herbicides used in my yard.
-In addition to health risks these chemicals can cause to people and animals, they destroy beneficial insects and natural organisms that protect plants from pests and disease.
+In addition to health risks these chemicals can cause harm to people and animals, they destroy beneficial insects and natural organisms that protect plants from pests and disease.
 I am willing to tolerate some weeds.

 - I would like my grass mowed to a height of 3 inches or more.
 Long grass blades shade out weeds and collect more sun for healthy root growth.